 Optical character recognition is technology that converts images of typed or handwritten text, such as in a scanned document, to computer text that can be selected, searched and copied.

 OCRmyPDF uses Tesseract, the best available open source OCR engine, to perform OCR.

 PDFs are page description files that attempts to preserve a layout exactly.
 They contain vector graphics that can contain raster objects such as scanned images.
-Because PDFs can contain multiple pages (unlike many image formats) and can contain fonts and text, it is a good formats for exchanging scanned documents.
+Because PDFs can contain multiple pages (unlike many image formats) and can contain fonts and text, it is a good format for exchanging scanned documents.